joao-nunes/spiking-neural-networks-a-survey/README.md

 ## About

-Implementation of the experiments in "Spiking Neural Networks: A Survey" by João Nunes, Marcelo Carvalho, Diogo Carneiro, and Jaime S. Cardoso
+Oficial repository of the paper "Spiking Neural Networks: A Survey" by João Nunes, Marcelo Carvalho, Diogo Carneiro, and Jaime S. Cardoso

 ## Abstract